petershin/liferay-learn/docs/dxp/latest/en/users-and-permissions/accounts/channel-defaults/setting-channel-defaults.md

 ### Understanding Channel Account Managers

-When selecting default Channel Account Managers, only users that have a regular with the `Accounts > Account Entry: Manage Available Accounts via User Channel Rel` permission appear.
+When selecting default Channel Account Managers, only users that have the `Accounts > Account Entry: Manage Available Accounts via User Channel Rel` permission appear.
 You can use this permission to grant users access to accounts without requiring them to be account members or organization account managers.

 ![Users with this permission appear in the channel account manager dropdown menu.](./setting-channel-defaults/images/08.png)

-By itself, this permission does not grant users the ability to access the Accounts application, or view and update individual accounts.
-It also does not grant users the ability to manage orders or set channel defaults for price lists and other Commerce entities.
+By itself, this permission does not grant access to the Accounts application, or to view and update individual accounts.
+It also does not grant allow managing orders or setting channel defaults for price lists and other Commerce entities.
 If you want Channel Account Managers to perform these administrative actions, you must grant them the necessary permissions for each application (e.g., Accounts, Orders, Price Lists).

 <!-- Link to Channel Defaults Permission Guide when published -->